How to Sew a Soothing Lavender Eye Mask to Help You Relax at Home

-- Insert end of a small funnel into eye-pillow opening.
-Using selected filler (see Eye-Pillow Filler), fill eye pillow to desired level.
+Insert the end of a small funnel into the eye pillow opening.
+Using selected filler, fill the eye pillow to the desired level.
+Experiment with different herbs and combinations of herbs like jasmine, hops, lemon balm, spearmint, rosemary, or marjoram.
 Do not overfill.
 Hand-sew opening closed with a tightly stitched seam.

 - One cup flaxseed may be used on its own as a filler for the pillow.
 Adding more flaxseed to any mixture provides more "weight" when the pillow rests on the eyes, which some may find very soothing.

 You can heat the eye pillow in the microwave (1/2 to 1 minute) or cool it in the freezer for at least 2 hours for added relief.
 Be sure not to overheat the eye mask to avoid burns.
 We recommend checking it after 15 seconds.
 To maintain the scent longer, store eye pillows in a resealable plastic bag.
 Herb-filled eye masks can retain their scent for at least six months.